 How to Extend the Life of Your Pet Parakeet

-Your parakeet is as much a part of your family as any other pets, and needs just as much stimulation and socialization.
+Your parakeet is as much a part of your family as any other pet and needs just as much stimulation and socialization.
 Let’s talk about how you can extend the life of your pet parakeet in the following ways:

 - Watch out for signs of stress.
 Pet parakeets are small and potentially nervous pets.
 They are not shy about how they feel, however.
 They often exhibit signs of stress and nervous energy through their chatter, behavior, and eating habits.
-It is important to pay attention to when your pet parakeet is stressed because this can have an overall effect on its lifespan.
+It is important to pay attention when your pet parakeet is stressed because this can have an overall effect on its lifespan.
 Pay attention to how chaotic your household is, and if your parakeet is being kept in a high-traffic or temperature variable area.

 - Consider two parakeets instead of one.
 Parakeets are extremely social, based on their life cycle and the amount of time that they spend with their parents and siblings.
 This is why it can feel necessary to adopt two parakeets instead of just one.
-They crave the company of other birds, and often feel safer when they aren’t alone.
+They crave the company of other birds and often feel safer when they aren’t alone.
 Parakeets are more likely to live a long and happy life if they have a sibling or parakeet friend to spend time with.
 A single parakeet will still thrive in a home, but it is more likely to become bored, depressed, and aggravated.

 - Feed them a variety of things.
 Parakeets are very active and therefore require a high level of nutrition.
-Not only do they need high-quality bird seed, they should be fed fruits and vegetables as well.
+Not only do they need high-quality bird seed, but they should also be fed fruits and vegetables as well.
 Make sure not to give them anything toxic, so do your research before feeding your new friends.
 However, a wide variety of foods are good for them and safe for them to eat.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.